pedestal/pedestal-docs/README.md

 * `cd pedestal-docs`
 * `script/local-build.sh`

+Antora is configured to support diagrams via https://kroki.io/[Kroki]; this involves running a local Docker container to support generation of the diagrams.

+Before building the site, you must:

+    docker compose up -d

+This will download the images (they are fairly hefty, so first time will take a while) and start the containers.
+When you are done with documentation, you should `docker compose down`.

+### Full Site Build

 To build the full site locally (i.e., the way the GitHub action does):

     npx antora --fetch antora-playbook.yml

-This will build all versions of Pedestal documentation (currently, the 0.6 and 0.7-pre versions, from the 0.6-maint and master branches).
+This will build all versions of Pedestal documentation (currently, the 0.6 and 0.7 versions, from the 0.6-maint and master branches).

 Console output will identify the local file URL to load to see the generated site.

+This runs once, to completion.

+## Local Site Build

+This approach is used when authoring documentation; you must have the Docker images already running.

+    script/local-build.sh

-The `local-build.sh` script uses `watchexec` to monitor the `pedestal/docs` folders for changes and (almost instantly!) rebuild the output documentation (you'll have to manually refresh your browser).
-It will also generate desktop notifications when it runs, on supported platforms.
+This script uses `watchexec` to monitor the `pedestal/docs` folders (and others) for changes and (almost instantly!) rebuild the output documentation.

-CAUTION: Working inside NuBank will screw up `package-lock.json` file, polluting it with references to NuBank's internal repository;
-`package-lock.json` has been temporarily added to `.gitignore` until we work out a better approach.
+You'll have to manually refresh your browser.

+It will also generate desktop notifications when it runs (when on supported platforms).

 ### Pedestal API Documentation